Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Deformations of moduli spaces

 \subsection{The proof of Theorem \ref{thm:main}}

-This section is devoted to the proof of Theorem \ref{thm:main}: the goal is to show that if $(S,v,H)$ is an $(m,k)-$triple, then $M_{v}$ (resp. $K_{v}$) is deformation equivalent to the moduli space associated to an $(m,k)-$triple which is independent of $(S,v,H)$.
-Before giving the proof, we provide several lemmas we will need.
+This section is devoted to the proof of Theorem \ref{thm:main}: the goal is to show that if $S$ is a projective K3 (resp.
+Abelian) surface, $v$ is a Mukai vector on $S$ of type $(m,k)$ and $H$ is a polarization on $S$ which is general with respect to $v$, the locally trivial deformation equivalence class of $M_{v}(S,H)$ only depends on $(m,k)$.
+Before giving the proof, we provide several results we will need.